mayamcdougall/NotePaper/README.md

 		'enabled'    => 'yes',	// Adds links to page bottoms: First, Prev, Back to Top, Next, Last.
 Use "Blog" to only display on pages with meta.blog set.
 Blank is disabled.
 Any other value will enabled.
 		'first'      => array(
 			'text'   => '&amp;lt;&amp;lt; First',	//Text for "First" button at the bottom of the page.
 Blank to disable any given button.
-			'image'  => 'assets/NotePaper/button_first.png'	//Image for "First" button, relative to base_url.
+			'image'  => 'default'	//Image for "First" button, relative to base_url.
 If defined, the "text" variables will instead be used as Alt and Title attributes.
+Use "default" for internal button images.
 		),
 		'prev'       => array(
 			'text'   => '&amp;lt; Prev',	//Text for "Prev" button.
-			'image'  => 'assets/NotePaper/button_prev.png',	//Image for "Prev" button.
+			'image'  => 'default',	//Image for "Prev" button.
 		),
 		'next'       => array(
 			'text'   => 'Next &amp;gt;',	//Text for "Next" button.
-			'image'  => 'assets/NotePaper/button_next.png',	//Image for "Next" button.
+			'image'  => 'default',	//Image for "Next" button.
 		),
 		'last'       => array(
 			'text'   => 'Last &amp;gt;&amp;gt;',	//Text for "Last" button.
-			'image'  => 'assets/NotePaper/button_last.png', //Image for "Last" button.
+			'image'  => 'default', //Image for "Last" button.
 		),
 		'top'        => array(
 			'text'   => 'Back to Top',	//Text for the "Back to Top" button.
-			'image'  => 'assets/NotePaper/button_top.png',	//Image for the "Back to Top" button.
+			'image'  => 'default',	//Image for the "Back to Top" button.
 		),
 		'separator'  => array(
 			'text'   => '|',	//Character to use as a separator between buttons.
-			'image'  => 'assets/NotePaper/button_separator.png'	//Image to use as a separator between buttons.
+			'image'  => 'default'	//Image to use as a separator between buttons.
 		)
 	)
 );